jeffsp/SPOC/README.md

 A point cloud is a ...

-Many of the data fields contained in ASPRS LAS files are obsolete.
+Many of the data fields contained in ASPRS LAS files do not apply to data collected from EO, SAR, ...

 The aim of this file format is to be a subset of the LAS file format.